 What is restless leg syndrome?

 Do you experience an urgency to move your legs at night while you are trying to get some sleep?
 Do these sensations in your legs feel uncomfortable and can sometimes cause significant leg pain?
 You may have restless leg syndrome (RLS) with leg pain.
-When you combine having varicose veins with these sensations, this may make getting some sleep or relaxing comfortably nearly impossible once the pain begins.
+When you combine having spider veins with these sensations, this may make getting some sleep or relaxing comfortably nearly impossible once the pain begins.
 Our board-certified general surgeon, Dr. Matthew Lynch, recommends that you make an appointment to have your restless legs, leg pain, and other symptoms checked out at his office in Peoria, AZ, also serving Phoenix and the West Valley.
 At Lynch Vein & Aesthetics, Dr. Lynch can take a deeper look at your legs with a venous ultrasound and then make recommendations to give you some much-needed relief.